 Here at Pure, delivering an outstanding experience for our customers is a priority.
 NPS helps us gauge how we’re doing, what our customers think about us, and what we can do to improve.

-This year, we achieved an NPS of 85.2, which puts us in the top 1% of all B2B businesses tracked by Medallia.
+This year, we achieved an NPS of 81.4, which is an industry-leading score.
 In general, an NPS above 50 is considered excellent.
 The average NPS for technology companies is 60.

 Three Reasons You Should Care about Pure’s NPS

 - Your voice can be heard: In addition to the score, the NPS survey includes verbatim comments.
 These comments provide insights into the “why” behind the ratings.
 Pure has a process for reading, responding to, and acting on each one.
 Cross-functional customer-listening teams review all the survey feedback.
 All insights from the survey are reported to executive teams.
 NPS feedback is also shared with the account teams.
 We take non-promoters as seriously as promoters.
 We talk to each one if they’re interested in providing feedback directly to us.
 Customers, whether in the survey or not, know that Pure listens to feedback.
 Through customer focus and listening, we see enhanced relationships both inside and outside our company.
 That means you can be confident that Pure is hearing your voice loud and clear.